fahad-1337/Sales_Insights/README.md

 __Defining North-Star Metrics:__

-Revenue: The total income generated from sales of products or services over a specific period.
+Revenue: The total income generated from sales of products or services over a specific period.<br>
 Sales Quantity: The total number of units sold within a specific period.

 __Ad Hoc Analysis in MySQL:__